codacy/docs/docs/repositories/issues.md

 !!! info "This section applies to GitHub repositories only"

-If Codacy detects code patterns that have suggested fixes, you can apply the fixes by clicking the **Fix issues** button that appears above the issue list.
-This action applies the suggested fixes and opens a pull request targeting the selected branch.
+If Codacy detects code patterns that have suggested fixes, you can apply those fixes by clicking the **Fix issues** button above the issue list.
+This action opens a pull request including the suggested fixes and targeting the selected branch.

 ## See also